mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/">October 13, 2017</a></small></div>
-<p><strong>Trump will cut off essential subsidy payments to Affordable Care Act insurers</strong>.
+<p><strong>Trump will cut off essential subsidy payments to <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> insurers</strong>.
 The subsidies are used to pay out-of-pocket costs for low-income people and represent an estimated $7 billion this year.
 A White House statement directed Congress to "repeal and replace the disastrous Obamacare law and provide real relief to the American people" because "the government cannot lawfully make the cost-sharing reduction payments."
 Trump said the ACA was "imploding" and called it a "broken mess" in a pair of tweets.
 Chuck Schumer and Nancy Pelosi responded, saying Trump had “apparently decided to punish the American people for his inability to improve our health care system.”
 Nearly 6 million enrollees qualify for the cost-sharing payments this year. (<a href="http://www.politico.com/story/2017/10/12/trump-obamacare-subsidy-243736">Politico</a> / <a href="https://www.nytimes.com/2017/10/12/us/politics/trump-obamacare-executive-order-health-insurance.html">New York Times</a> / <a href="http://www.cnn.com/2017/10/12/politics/obamacare-subsidies/index.html">CNN</a>)</p>